How Old are Chicks at the Store?

 • Behavior

-Day-old chicks, don’t show many behaviors and temperament.
-However, as they grow, you’ll observe actions such as chest bumping, stare-downs, and posturing.
+Day-old chicks don’t show many behaviours and temperament.
+However, you’ll observe actions such as chest bumping, stare-downs, and posturing as they grow.

 As the male chicks grow and mature, they become more outgoing, stand taller, and assert themselves by moving to the front.
 Around weeks 7-12 of age, they should start crowing.